SUSE/kiwi_sle15/doc/source/working_with_images/custom_partitions.rst

 Despite the customization options of the partition table shown above there are the following limitations:

-1. The root partition is always the last one
+1. By default the root partition is always the last one

    Disk imags build with {kiwi} are designed to be expandable.
    For this feature to work the partition containing the system